 What Is Personal Branding?

-It’s about conveying to your audience exactly what value you have to offer them.
+It’s about showcasing your brand personality and conveying to your audience exactly what value you have to offer them.

 Your expertise and knowledge showcased as your personal brand, is what differentiates you, helps you stand apart from the competition, and gets you noticed by those who matter, whether they are your clients or your employers.